krakankrakan/whispering-pixels/README.md

 # Whispering Pixels
-Code for the paper TODO.
+Code for the paper "Whispering Pixels: Exploiting Uninitialized Register Accesses in Modern GPUs".